hb9ssb/trx-control/README.md

 (This is work in progress and not yet ready for production use.)

-trx-control consists of trxd(8), a daemon to control the transceivers, and, trxctl(1), a command line utility to access trxd.  trxctl(1) is meant as a reference client only.
+trx-control consists of trxd(8), a daemon to control the transceivers, trxctl(1), a command line utility to access trxd(8), and, xqrg(1), a graphical client to display a transceivers frequency. trxctl(1) and xqrg(1) are meant as reference clients only.
 Software that wants to make use of trxd(8) should implement the protocol and talk to trxd(8) directly over the network.

 trxd(8) listens on port 14285 by default for incoming connections.
 It supports both IPv4 and IPv6.